APRILIA ATLANTIC 500

-In terms of performance, the Atlantic 500 lags most of its competition a bit by using a smaller (but more fuel efficient) Piaggio 460cc engine that shines in both fuel economy and power for its size.
+In terms of performance, the Atlantic 500 uses a Piaggio 460cc engine that shines in both fuel economy and power for its size.
 That’s more displacement than the Burgman 400, but quite a bit smaller than the motors found in the Silverwing and Burgman 650.
 The 460cc motor used in the Atlantic 500 makes 39hp which achieves great acceleration in a machine this light and a top speed near 100mph.
 It’s hard to argue that you need more power than that, although serious touring enthusiasts may disagree.
 This motor has also been used in Piaggio’s X9 and it has lived on in recent years inside the Scarabeo 500 scooter.
-The good news with this engine is that it’s a proven reliable performer that achieves good milage.
-The Atlantic 500 is normally good for about 50 mpg, while its larger competitors typically achieve closer to 40mph.
-This can be a big difference if you’re covering a lot of miles.
+This engine is a proven reliable performer that achieves about 50 mpg, while its larger competitors typically achieve closer to 40mph.
+That can be a big difference if you’re covering a lot of miles.

-Overall, the Atlantic 500 is good scooter for someone interested in an older maxi-scooter.
+Overall, the Atlantic 500 is good scooter for someone interested in an affordable used maxi-scooter.
 The asking price back in 2004 was $6499 which is about what you’d expect.
 That’s in line with the offerings from the Japanese manufacturers which is impressive when you consider that Aprilia is a smaller Italian make.
 Used Atlantic 500’s are often sold for quite reasonable prices and they are long lived scooters, so if you can find one and you’re looking for something a bit different then pull the trigger.
 The owner community is pretty small for this scooter as it was only sold for four years and the maxi scene was tiny back then, but this scooter is well supported by Aprilia and the engine has lived on to present day so parts are easy to come by.

-OWNER REVIEWS - Browse the Aprilia Atlantic 500 Owner Reviews REVIEW - Add a Review of Your Atlantic
+OWNER REVIEWS (9) - Browse the Atlantic 500 Owner Reviews REVIEW - Add a Review of Your Atlantic

 - On-board computer